gdrosos/iac-bug-study-artifact/README.md

 # When your Infrastructure is a Buggy Program: Understanding Faults in Infrastructure as Code Ecosystems

-This is the artifact for the conditionally accepted paper submitted to OOPSLA'24 titled:
+This is the artifact for the OOPSLA'24 paper titled:
 "When you Infrastructure is a Buggy Program: Understanding Faults in Infrastructure as Code Ecosystems".

 An archived version of the artifact is also available on Zenodo.
 See [https://doi.org/10.5281/zenodo.12668894](https://doi.org/10.5281/zenodo.12668894)[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12668895.svg)](https://doi.org/10.5281/zenodo.12668895).